 Alternative: Since bread is one of the highest sources of sodium, make sure you check the sodium content the next time you buy bread.
 The best option is the multigrain bread.

-If you use the food preservation technique called pickling for even the most harmless veggies like cucumber, you are actually turning them into a high-sodium food.
+By pickling (food preservation technique) you are actually turning them into a high-sodium food.
 This technique delays decay and makes the food edible for longer by soaking the vegetable in a salt brine.

 So, 1 ounce of green olives can have up to 441mg of sodium, while a whole dill pickle spears up to 306mg.